What drives health spending in the U.S. compared to other countries?

 Health Spending

-Spending on health administration was over four times more per person in the U.S. than in comparable countries: $937 compared to $201 per person, respectively, a difference of $736.
-Administrative costs include spending on running governmental health programs and overhead from insurers but exclude administrative expenditures from healthcare providers.
-Roughly half (53%) of administrative spending in the U.S. is from private health insurance costs, while the remainder are from governmental health programs such as Medicaid and Medicare.
+Spending on health administration is similarly much higher in the U.S. than in comparable countries: $925 compared to $245 per person, respectively, a difference of $680 per person.
+Administrative costs include spending on running governmental health programs and overhead from insurers, but exclude administrative expenditures from healthcare providers.
+This includes administrative spending for private health insurance, governmental health programs (such as Medicaid and Medicare) as well as other third-party payers and programs.

-The U.S. also spent more on preventive care than peer nations – $309 compared to $175 per capita, on average, a difference of $134; activities captured in this spending category vary amongst countries, but in the U.S. it generally consists of public health activities, including preventive health programs and education for immunizations, disease detection, emergency preparedness, and more.
+The U.S. also spends more on preventive care than peer nations – $589 compared to $426 per capita, on average, a difference of $163; activities captured in this spending category vary amongst countries, but in the U.S. it generally consists of public health activities, including preventive health programs and education for immunizations, disease detection, emergency preparedness, and more.
+The growth in preventive care spending between 2019 and 2021 is notable, considering the 2020 emergence of the COVID-19 pandemic.
+In the U.S., preventive care spending more than doubled between 2019 and 2020, from $343 to $741 per capita, but subsequently declined to $589 in 2021.
+Comparable countries saw two years of increases in preventive care spending, from $166 to $219 to $426 per capita from 2019 to 2021.

-Meanwhile, the only category of spending in which the U.S. spends less than most comparable countries on a per person basis is long-term care ($516 in the U.S. vs $1,111 per capita in comparable countries, on average).
-Long-term care spending includes health and social services provided in long-term care institutions such as nursing homes as well as home- and community-based settings.
+Meanwhile, the only category of spending in which the U.S. spends less than most comparable countries on a per person basis is long-term care, but the OECD data on U.S. long-term care spending exclude some of the largest sources of spending and are incomplete.

 Spending in the “other” category includes ancillary services, and other types of care and medical goods uncaptured in the other spending categories.